 Jay Daulat can’t believe it’s been 18 years since he operated Surrey’s last drive-in movie theatre.

-Hillcrest closed in September 2003 after a half-century of business in the Clayton area, at 18694 Fraser Highway, where a busy shopping mall now stands.
+Hillcrest closed in September 2003 after a half-century of business in Clayton, at 18694 Fraser Highway, where a busy shopping mall and townhouses now stand.

 Daulat and business partner Martin Biggerstaff ran the drive-in for less than a decade, on land leased to them by Trademark Properties.